Fix and Bound: An efficient approach for solving large-scale quadratic programming problems with box constraints: A new class of optimality-based linear inequalities and variable fixing

 An important question related to multiple variable fixing is how to choose $T$ and how to partition it into $T_0$ and $T_1$.
 The most natural strategy is to exploit the solution of the SDP relaxation over the region ${\cal S}$.
 If we denote by $({\bf X}^\star,{\bf x}^\star)$ the optimal solution of such relaxation, we can set:

 where $\varepsilon_2>0$: then, we put in $T_0$ all variables close to 0 in the optimal solution of the relaxation, and in $T_1$ all variables close to 1 in the optimal solution.

-Finally, we point out that, rather than through the solution of (\ref{eq:varfix}), an alternative way to perform multiple variable fixing is through the solution of the following SDP problem:
+Finally, we point out that, rather than {going }through the solution of (\ref{eq:varfix}), an alternative way to perform multiple variable fixing is through the solution of the following SDP problem:

-Indeed, if $\alpha_T\geq UB$, i.e., if the lower bound of the BoxQP problem over the intersection of ${\cal S}$ with the region defined by the linear inequality $\sum_{i\in T_0} (1-x_{i})+\sum_{i\in T_1} x_{i}\leq \lvert T \rvert-1+\varepsilon_1$, is not smaller than the current upper bound, then we can fix all variables in $T$.
-In fact, the solution of (\ref{eq:varfix1}) is slightly less informative with respect to the solution of (\ref{eq:varfix}).
+Indeed, if $\alpha_T\geq UB$, i.e., if the lower bound of the BoxQP problem over the intersection of ${\cal S}$ with the region defined by the linear inequality $\sum_{i\in T_0} (1-x_{i})+\sum_{i\in T_1} x_{i}\leq \lvert T \rvert-1+\varepsilon_1$, is not smaller than the current upper bound, then {no solution with function value lower than $UB$ can be found in this region, so that we can restrict the attention to the region defined by the inequality $\sum_{i\in T_0} (1-x_{i})+\sum_{i\in T_1} x_{i}> \lvert T \rvert-1+\varepsilon_1$.
+But in such case, due to the binary conditions, we can fix all variables in $T$.} In fact, the solution of (\ref{eq:varfix1}) is slightly less informative with respect to the solution of (\ref{eq:varfix}).
 Indeed, in case fixing is not possible, i.e., when $\lceil \ell_T -\varepsilon_1\rceil<\lvert T \rvert$ concerning (\ref{eq:varfix}), or $\alpha_T<UB$ concerning (\ref{eq:varfix1}), the solution of (\ref{eq:varfix}) allows at least to add the linear cut (\ref{eq:optlincut}).
 On the other hand, recent first-order SDP solvers discussed in Section \ref{sec:firstorder} encounter some difficulties when solving (\ref{eq:varfix}), while they are able to solve (\ref{eq:varfix1}) quite efficiently.
-For this reason, in our experiments we adopted (\ref{eq:varfix1}).
+For this reason, in our experiments we adopted (\ref{eq:varfix1}). {Note that Problem (\ref{eq:varfix1}) always admits feasible solutions.
+Indeed, any solution of the form $(\mathbf{x}, \mathbf{X})$ where $\mathbf{x}$ is a binary vector satisfying the additional inequality in (\ref{eq:varfix1}), and $\mathbf{X}=\mathbf{x}\mathbf{x}^\top$, is feasible.}

 We summarize the fixing procedure in Algorithm \ref{algo:fixing}.
 The number of variables that can be fixed by Algorithm \ref{algo:fixing} depends on the threshold $\varepsilon_2$: the higher the threshold the larger the number of potentially fixed variables.
 However, when $\varepsilon_2$ is large, the condition $\alpha_T \geq UB$ becomes harder to be satisfied, and it can be expected to hold only if the current gap at the node is low.
 We also need to keep into account that we solve problem (\ref{eq:varfix1}) with a first-order method, and hence with a low precision.
 Indeed, following the approach described in Section \ref{sec:firstorder}, we compare $UB$ with a value that is slightly smaller than $\alpha_T$ since it is derived from a dual feasible solution of problem (\ref{eq:varfix1}).
 If $\varepsilon_2$ is too large, the consequence is that no variable is fixed, and the time needed for solving problem (\ref{eq:varfix1}) is wasted.
 One possibility may be to adapt $\varepsilon_2$ depending on the current gap, making it larger when the gap significantly decreases.
 However, when the gap is small, in most of the cases the children are pruned, and hence the advantage of the size reduction due to the fixing does not propagate in the tree.
 In Section \ref{sec:impl_details} we will discuss the choice of $\varepsilon_2$ in our implementation.